Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 # Fable bindings

-Bindings are specialized Fable packages that allow a Fable project to access native javascript APIs.
+Bindings are specialized Fable packages that allow a Fable project to access native JavaScript APIs.
 These packages hide away the complexity of JavaScript libraries behind type-safe and idiomatic F# code, checked for correctness by the powerful F# compiler and type system.

-When we talk about bindings, we are just talking about a shell for an underlying javascript API or library.
+When we talk about bindings, we are just talking about a shell for an underlying JavaScript API or library.
 This means that a Fable binding is *always* used in combination with some specific JavaScript code that the binding calls or interacts with under the hood.

 Which binding you can use depends entirely on the platform or environment in which your compiled F# code is running.
 Different platforms provide different APIs; for example, the APIs available in the browser are different than those available on a Node.js runtime.
 In the browser, you can manipulate user interface elements and draw 2D shapes on a canvas.
 Meanwhile, on the Node.js side of things, you can read file contents, call cryptographic functions or host a web server.